-Symbiocene Food and Becoming a Sumbiovore (From Earth Emotions 2019).
+Symbiocene Food and Becoming a Sumbiovore (Based on Earth Emotions 2019).

 In the future, gene sequencing will be able to give us our gut flora profile, and fine-tune our bodily needs and food to achieve optimal health.
 Regionally, and even individually, we will be able to optimize the ecosystem health of our region, its food and our bodily health, all based on the co-evolution of microbiomes with mesobiomes.
 This is not new, but it seems new, because we now have the technologies to make explicit that which was always implicit in our evolutionary past.
 With new knowledge, it will be possible to repair the damage done to the symbiotic interconnections that make our bodies and the meso biomes healthy.

 For Gen S to eat ethically, and as a reflection of Symbiocene principles, they must become “sumbiovores”.
 Humans have already created agricultural systems that, in varying degrees, respect forms of life, and maintain the fertility of places that produce food sustenance over the long term.
 “Sumbioculture” enhances these existing ‘sustainable’ forms of agriculture such as permaculture, organic and biodynamic farming.
 They will all become consistent with the health of symbiotically unified ecosystems and will evolve into distinctive forms of sumbioculture within sumbioregions.
+In addition, micro-agriculture for protein using fungi, algae and bacteria is no longer science fiction.
 With sumbioculture, we will finally be rid of the structural dysbiosis typical of industrial agriculture.

 Sumbiosic food production will enhance the mutual interdependence between the non-living foundations of life (geochemical systems) and all species as living beings.
 In doing so, such food production will conserve and maximize the symbiotically united living systems that constitute communities of life.
 Sumbiosic food celebrates the interconnectedness of life and rejects food production systems that deplete the soil base; practice extensive monoculture; poison the food chain; render species extinct; introduce risky DNA into life that cannot be removed once introduced; and produce emissions that create global problems, such as Anthropogenic climate change.